69MichelleDB/ToNCodes/README.md

 If you find any bugs or want to make suggestions, please open a new issue or let me know on [Discord](https://discord.com/channels/983240485529337856/1340340722011734169).

 ## IMPORTANT WARNING
+> [!CAUTION]
 This tool is currently in alpha stages and in development, so expect instability and bugs.
 I'd suggest keeping backups of at least the `Codes` folder where all the xml files are inside the app's folder.

+## Archipelago

+[What is Archipelago?](https://archipelago.gg/) In summary, you and multiple people randomize different games (worlds) and all items get shuffled across all worlds, you might find someone's Zelda Triforce piece and someone might find your Speed coil.

+Currently this is a very early and unoptimized version to gather interest and opinions, there's a lot of work to do.
+The AP client isn't feature complete yet.

+**Note:** We don't have direct access to the game and we can't lock your items, so you'll have to follow the tracker to know what you can and can't use.

+At the start all you items are locked and they'll be randomized between all worlds.

+Encountering a new place or a new terror will counts as a check, your victory condition is finding a certain ammount of Terrors, Alternates, Unbounds, Locations and Moons.

+**Getting started**
+WIP

+__Currently working on:__
+- Making AP Client compatible with current Websocket integration.
+- Scrolling client log
+- List of unlocked items

 ## Notes